FastSurfer-CC: A robust, accurate, and comprehensive framework for corpus callosum morphometry: Results

-For FN segmentation, FastSurfer-CC also outperforms all other methods significantly ($p<0.01$) for both randomly selected and challenging test scenarios.
-As for CC segmentation, the segmentation is remarkably reliable even in challenging scenarios with average DSC\textgreater0.8.
-Finally, our method outperforms SClimbic (specialized to fornix) on both test-set and difficult test-set for DSC, but the situation is reversed for Hausdorff distances (mean SClimbic \SI{1.63}{mm}, mean FastSurfer-CC \SI{2.29}{mm}, median \SI{1.41}{mm} and \SI{2.03}{mm} respectively).
-Overall, we find that our method delivers superior CC \& FN segmentations and is also more robust than other methods.
+For FN segmentation, FastSurfer-CC also achieves significantly higher DSC than other methods for both randomly selected and challenging test scenarios ($p<0.01$). \R{R:correction5}\defquotedtext{Q:correction5}{Similar to CC segmentation, the FN segmentation is remarkably reliable even in challenging scenarios with average $\text{DSC}>0.8$.} While FastSurfer-CC outperforms SClimbic (specialized to fornix) on both test-set and difficult test-set for DSC, the situation is reversed for Hausdorff distances (mean \SI{1.63}{mm} and \SI{2.29}{mm}).
+Overall, we find that our method delivers superior CC segmentations and is also more robust than other methods.